 - powdered sugar

-The best apples for apple bars
+what are the best apples for apple bars?

 - I’m a recent convert to Honeycrisp apples for baking.
 I love the way they bake up sweet and juicy while still retaining their shape.
 They still have a hint of crunch in these bars, which makes a lovely textural contrast.